dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 ### Select visualization type

-Select the desired visualization type from the selector in the upper left corner:
+Select the desired visualization type from the selector in the upper left corner.
+For each visualization type there is a brief description with suggestions about where to use the main dimensions in the layout.

 ![](resources/images/data-visualizer/data-visualizer-visualization-type.png)